 - Arranging visits and visitors in/out of school.

 Where appropriate, we would always hope to share any concerns we may have about a child with their parents.
-We also encourage parents to lease closely with school about their child or any other child that they are concerned about.
+We also encourage parents to liaise closely with school about their child or any other child that they are concerned about.
 Part of our legal duty to safeguard children, may also include us needing to consult with and take advice from other agencies such as the Police, or Children’s Social Care, should the need arise.

 Safeguarding – visitors to the school site must: